Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Background

 \subsubsection{Necessity and challenges to design rank-adaptive sweep-based solver}

 The efficiency and accuracy of low-rank methods are governed by the effective solution rank, which is generally unknown \textit{a priori}.
-Therefore, adaptively determining the solution rank is essential for achieving genuine computational savings.
+Therefore, adaptively determining the solution rank is essential for achieving genuine computational savings \review{without scarificing accuracy}.
 Standard rank-adaptive strategies enrich the mode space by expanding its dimension from $r$ to a multiple of $r$, followed by truncation \cite{bachmayr2023low,ceruti2022rank}.
-For instance, the rank-adaptive DLR method enlarges the space to $2r$ \cite{ceruti2022rank}, while the SAT method for the 1D1V Vlasov equation expands it to $3r$.
+For instance, the rank-adaptive basis-update-Galerkin (BUG) DLR method enlarges the space to $2r$ \cite{ceruti2022rank}, while the SAT method in \cite{guo2022low} for the Vlasov equation expands it to $3r$ in 1D1V.
 In addition, the truncation step typically involves operations that scale superlinearly in $r$, such as QR or SVD factorizations.
 When the effective rank required to achieve the desired accuracy or satisfy the convergence criteria of the iterative solver becomes moderately large, such rank-dependent augmentation can introduce substantial computational overhead.
 In these regimes, the aggressive space augmentation may offset or even negate the potential savings of low-rank methods compared with efficient full-rank solvers.
 Indeed, for several challenging benchmark problems considered in this work, the effective ranks are relatively high.
-To reach the SI-DSA stopping criterion $\|\bphi^{(n)}-\bphi^{(n-1)}\|_2 \le 10^{-6}$, the effective rank is approximately $45.7\%$ of the full rank $\min\{N_{\bx},N_{\BOmega}\}$ for the lattice problem (Sec.~\ref{sec:lattice}), $38\%$ for the variable scattering case (Sec.~\ref{sec:variable-scattering}), and $43.35\%$ for the pin-cell case (Sec.~\ref{sec:pin-cell}).
+To reach the SI-DSA stopping criterion $\|\bphi^{(n)}-\bphi^{(n-1)}\|_\infty \le 10^{-6}$, the effective rank is slightly larger than $45\%$ of the full rank $\min\{N_{\bx},N_{\BOmega}\}$ for the lattice problem (Sec.~\ref{sec:lattice}), $36\%$ for the variable scattering case (Sec.~\ref{sec:variable-scattering}), and $40\%$ for the pin-cell case (Sec.~\ref{sec:pin-cell}).
 In such cases, even augmenting the mode space from dimension $r$ to $2r$ may render the low-rank solver slower than its full-rank counterpart.

-The objective of this work is therefore to develop a rank-adaptive sweep-based low-rank iterative solver for the RTE that requires only mild space augmentation, thereby achieving practical reductions in both memory usage and computational cost across a broad range of problems, even when the effective rank reaches $30$–$40\%$ of the full rank.
+Therefore, we aim to develop a rank-adaptive sweep-based low-rank iterative solver for the RTE that requires only mild space augmentation, thereby achieving practical reductions in both storage and computational cost across a broad range of problems, even when the effective rank reaches $30$–$40\%$ of the full rank.